IMPLICATIONS INTERNATIONAL BUSINESS OF TRUMP’S PLANS TO PUT AMERICA FIRST

 Current Tariffs:

-• After being sworn in, President Donald Trump proposed a 10% tariff on goods from China and a 20% tariff on all other U.S. imports.
+President Trump has proposed a 10% tariff on goods from China and a 20% tariff on all other U.S. imports.
+He stated that these measures aim to address the fentanyl epidemic affecting the U.S.

-• China plans to implement duties on US chemical and industrial products in response to trade measures.
+• China’s Response: China has indicated plans to implement duties on U.S. chemical and industrial products in retaliation to U.S. trade measures.
+Additionally, China maintains that state aid does not restrict market access for U.S. products, despite regional variations favoring certain industries.

 Viable strategies for companies looking to mitigate the impact of high tariffs and gain access to the U.S. market.